Poplarville basketball defeats Greene County - Picayune Item

 The Lady Hornets defeated the Lady Wildcats 50-33 thanks to a strong offensive showing.

-Poplarville’s full court press gave the Lady Wildcats fits all night, and the Lady Hornets were able to get several easy lay ups off of missed shots and Greene County turnovers.
+Poplarville’s full court press gave the Lady Wildcats fits all night, and the Lady Hornets completed several easy lay ups off of missed shots and Greene County turnovers.

 The Lady Hornets embraced their identity and gave it their all the entire game, which is what Head Coach Robin Jeffries was hoping to see against a district rival like Greene County.